-Michael Pearson has written six books – a novel re-imagining the story of the real-life Huck Finn, Shohola Falls (2003), and five books of nonfiction – Imagined Places: Journeys into Literary America (1991), A Place That’s Known: Essays (1994), John McPhee (1997), and Dreaming of Columbus: A Boyhood in the Bronx (1999).
+Michael Pearson has written seven books – a novel re-imagining the story of the real-life Huck Finn, Shohola Falls (2003), and six books of nonfiction – Imagined Places: Journeys into Literary America (1991), A Place That’s Known: Essays (1994), John McPhee (1997), and Dreaming of Columbus: A Boyhood in the Bronx (1999).
 His most recent book, published in 2008, is Innocents Abroad Too: Journeys Around the World on Semester at Sea.
 In it, he recounts two circumnavigations of the globe on ships with college students.

 For ten years, from 1997-2006, he directed the graduate program in Creative Writing at Old Dominion University in Norfolk, Virginia.
 Now he is a professor in that program, teaching courses in travel writing, narrative nonfiction, and American literature.